 The anode is also the main cause of rotten egg-like smell in hot water.
 Although many people would recommend removing it completely from the tank in order to correct the issue, we strongly advise against using this method.
 By removing the sacrificial anode from your tank, you deprive it of the only protection against corrosion it has.
 To find an effective solution against sulfur odors, visit: Sulfur Smell In Your Hot Water?
 Here’s 4 Ways To Fix It.

 Imposed Current Anode (Titanium)

-Adapted for residential water heaters in North America by CORRO-PROTEC in 2006, imposed current anodes uses a much more efficient technology.
-Unlike the magnesium or aluminum anode, this system of cathodic protection is built to last several years and require no maintenance.
+Adapted for residential water heaters in North America by Corro-Protec in 2006, imposed current anodes uses a much more efficient technology.
+Unlike the magnesium or aluminum water heater anode rod, this system of cathodic protection is built to last several years and require no maintenance.

 How Powered Anode Rod works

 The imposed current anode is made from an insoluble titanium alloy and covered with MMO.
 In order to “activate” the protection, it is required to transmit a low voltage through, regulated electronically by a rectifier (to connect to a standard 120 V socket).
 The current allows complete polarization of the tank, providing a permanent protective layer against corrosion.
-With this type of system, it is possible to double the lifespan of your water heater, regardless of the composition of your water.
+With this type of water heater anode rod, it is possible to double the lifespan of your water heater, regardless of the composition of your water.

 Contrary to popular belief, these anodes also have a shelf life that is determined by the quantity and quality of the materials used to make the MMO-coated titanium rods as well as the current transmitted by the rectifier.
-CORRO-PROTEC anodes have been subjected to several tests in our laboratories in order to demonstrate their effectiveness and their life span.
+Corro-Protec water heater anode rod have been subjected to several tests in our laboratories in order to demonstrate their effectiveness and their life span.
 You can learn more on this in the blog entry: Tests of Powered Anode Rod.